ariiyom/XDG-Test-Task/README.md

 #### Helpers

 - Run ```helpers/state_bucket.sh``` before anything else.
 This will create a gcp bucket which will be used by Terraform to remotely store the state file.
-Script expects 3 arguments
+Script expects 3 arguments: bucket name, location & project ID
 ```
     bash helpers/state_bucket.sh <your-state-bucket-name> <location-where-bucket-will-be-created> <your-project-id>